Grand Teton Elopement Planning Guide

 When choosing your photographer think about what kind of images you'd like your grandchildren to see from your day.
 I believe that a natural, documentary approach produces photos that best represent who the two of you are.
 Also make sure that your photographer has experience photographing in the Park and can offer advice on timing and locations, as well as secret spots for great portraits.
 The best photographers will book up well in advance so if you have your heart set on a certain photographer, reach out to them to coordinate your date around their schedule.

 3. Secure Your Permits and Book Your Officiant

 You will need two permits for a Grand Teton National Park wedding: a park permit and a Wyoming marriage license.

 The park permit is $200 and needs to be secured at least two weeks prior to your wedding day.
 All the information you need for your park permit can be found at this link.
 The application will ask where you'd like to have your wedding ceremony.
-Some locations, like Schwabacher Landing, are very busy so you'll want to reserve as soon as possible.
+Some locations, like Schwabacher Landing and Colter Bay, are very busy so you'll want to reserve as soon as possible.
 If you don't already have a site in mind, check with your photographer for some suggestions.

 Your Wyoming marriage license needs to be obtained in person on a weekday prior to your ceremony, but it's easy.
 Go here for everything you will need.
 This page conveniently also offers a list of local officiants.

 4. Book Your Travel

 If you are coming and going from the Tetons, you'll fly into Jackson Hole Airport (JAC) in Jackson, Wyoming.
 If you have a few extra days you may consider adding some time in Yellowstone National Park, which is just north of Grand Teton.
 If Yellowstone will be part of your trip, flying into or out of Bozeman is also an option.

 There are many lodging options in and around Grand Teton Park, including camping and Airbnbs, but these hotels are some of my favorites: